-- 1. ARGB image: Stores the actual pixels of the image. - 2.
-Entropy image: Stores the meta prefix codes (see "Decoding of Meta Prefix Codes" (Section 3.7.2.2)).
+1. ARGB image: Stores the actual pixels of the image.

-- 3. Predictor image: Stores the metadata for the predictor transform (see "Predictor Transform" (Section 3.5.1)). - 4.
+- 2. Entropy image: Stores the meta prefix codes (see "Decoding of Meta Prefix Codes" (Section 3.7.2.2)). - 3.
+Predictor image: Stores the metadata for the predictor transform (see "Predictor Transform" (Section 3.5.1)). - 4.
 Color transform image: Created by ColorTransformElement values (defined in "Color Transform" (Section 3.5.2)) for different blocks of the image. - 5.
-Color indexing image: An array of size color\table\size (up to 256 ARGB values) storing the metadata for the color indexing transform (see "Color Indexing Transform" (Section 3.5.4)).
+Color indexing image: An array of the size of color_table_size (up to 256 ARGB values) that stores the metadata for the color indexing transform (see "Color Indexing Transform" (Section 3.5.4)).